GokGokalp/CleanArchitectureBoilerplates/src/MinimalCleanArchitecture/README.md

 # Minimal.CleanArchitecture

 This is a basic implementation of "Clean Architecture" for ASP.NET Core.
 The goal is to encapsulate the business logic of the application in a clean, loosely coupled and dependency inverted way.
-MediatR used for in-process messaging and implementing Input and Output Ports.
+MediatR used for in-process messaging.

 ### Minimal.API